Bowlercc/The-Protocol/README.md

 - **2 perspectives**: I (individual) or We (couple)
 - **4 contexts**: Stranger, Family, Colleague, Medical

-The goal isn't to blow up relationships — it's to educate, set boundaries, and help people feel seen.
+The goal isn't to blow up relationships, it's to educate, set boundaries, and help people feel seen.

 ---